 In most cases, improving the ability of freshwater ecosystems to adapt to climate change will not require substantively new measures.
 Instead it requires renewed attention to the established principles of sustainable water management.
-Many of the necessary interventions will simultaneously promote environmental and developmental objectives, for example, also support increased institutional capacity and strategic planning of water resources.
+Many of the necessary interventions will simultaneously promote environmental and developmental objectives, for example, and also will support increased institutional capacity and strategic planning of water resources.